Make a donation

-The build-up of myeloma cells in the bone marrow can lead to a number of medical problems that need to be identified, monitored and treated.
+The build-up of myeloma cells in the bone marrow can lead to a number of medical problems, or complications, that need to be identified, monitored, and treated.
+Similarly, treatment for myeloma can cause side effects that require monitoring and/or management themselves.

 Bone complications

-Throughout our lives, our bones are constantly being remodeled by two types of cells with complementary functions:
+Throughout our lives, our bones are constantly being remodeled by 2 types of cells with complementary functions:

 Under normal conditions, both types of cells keep the rate of bone formation and bone breakdown equal, so that bone mass remains the same.